dead-claudia/journald-exporter/README.md

 - Counter `journald_entries_ingested`: The total number of entries ingested.
 - Counter `journald_fields_ingested`: The total number of data fields read.
 Normally it's 5 fields (`_SYSTEMD_UNIT`, `PRIORITY`, `_UID`, `_GID`, and `MESSAGE`) for message entries, but may be fewer in the case of incomplete fields and such.
-- Counter `journald_data_bytes_ingested`: The total number of data field bytes ingested across all fields, including both keys and their values.
+- Counter `journald_data_ingested_bytes`: The total number of data field bytes ingested across all fields, including both keys and their values.
 - Counter `journald_faults`: The total number of faults encountered while reading the journal.
 - Counter `journald_cursor_double_retries`: Total number of faults encountered while recovering after a previous fault.
 Also increments if it fails on first read.
 Note: too many of these in a short period of time will cause entire program to crash.
 - Counter `journald_unreadable_fields`: The total number of fields unreadable for reasons other than being corrupted (usually, too large to be read).
 - Counter `journald_corrupted_fields`: The total number of corrupted entries detected while reading the journal that could still be read.
-- Counter `journald_metrics_requests`: The total number of metrics requests received.
+- Counter `journald_metrics_requests`: The total number of requests received, including requests to paths other than the standard `GET /metrics` route.
   - This can also be used to ensure the server's live and receiving requests.
   - This can also be used to ensure that anything like [Grafana Agent](https://grafana.com/docs/agent/latest/) is in fact scraping metrics at the desired frequency, and if done locally, it can isolate that very easily from network malfunctions.
 - Counter `journald_messages_ingested`: Number of message entries successfully processed.